Avg: 3.8 from 11 votes

 |FA:||Seth Shaw and Tim Wagner|

 |Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

 Early morning and mid-to-late afternoon shade.
 Plan on 4-6 hours round-trip from the rim.
 Fixed and bombproof belay (i.e. rappel) anchors are not in place.

-P1: Scratch past 2 bolts (5.11-) to a R-facing corner (runout but moderate climbing in corner), clip a third bolt, a fixed head, and mantle into the land of no-return.
+P1.
+Scratch past 2 bolts (5.11-) to a right-facing corner (runout but moderate climbing in corner), clip a third bolt and a fixed head, and mantle into the land of no-return.
 Now slither across the wall right, past 2 more bolts and an ambiguous crux section of minimalist edging.
 Prance straight up and belay at a small stance, with gear for anchors.
 Long runners are necessary to reduce rope drag on this weaving pitch.
-Classic and challenging face climbing.
+This is classic and challenging face climbing.

-P2: Climb to a small overlap (fixed pin, 5.10+/5.11-), then up and left.
+P2.
+Climb to a small overlap (fixed pin, 5.10+/5.11-), then up and left.
 Continue up (avoid the tendency to climb off right) to belay at a stance with a bolt.
-Nice climbing and a long pitch.
+This is nice climbing and a long pitch.
 Mild fuzziness.

-P3: Climb runout 5.10, then blast through two peg bands (more scary 5.10) to a small hanging stance with slightly funky gear anchor.
-A classic pitch of pure, unadulterated Black Canyon climbing.
+P3.
+Climb runout 5.10, then blast through two peg bands (more scary 5.10) to a small hanging stance with slightly funky gear anchor.
+This is a classic pitch of pure, unadulterated Black Canyon climbing.

 P4.
 Punch up a section of strenuous, runout 5.10 through an overlap and into some hanging corners.
 Now finesse your way through the roof above (5.11 but contrived and kind of a pile) or step right near a big hanging block, then back up and left.